xyz-man/worker-drunken-gait/README.md

 ## Description

-**[worker-drunken-gait] The program creates an array of movements of positions of a given number of workers and builds a graph.
+**Worker-drunken-gait** - the program creates an array of movements of positions of a given number of workers and builds a graph.